ShubRath0/TaskManager/README.md

 # Task Manager App

 A simple console-based Task Manager in Java with REST API support.
-This application allows users to create, view, complete, and remove tasks with due dates, and now stores tasks persistently using SQLite.
+This application allows users to create, view, complete, and remove tasks with due dates, stores tasks persistently using SQLite, and now implements Unit Testing.

 ## Features